The Stench Of Infection: A Cheesy Smell

 cycheese

 Yeast infections produce a thick, white discharge from the vagina that can look like cottage cheese.
-The discharge can be watery and often has no smell.
-Yeast infections usually cause the vagina and vulva to become itchy and red.
-You may not have symptoms when you have trichomoniasis.
-If you do have them, they include itching, burning, and soreness of the vagina and vulva.
-You may have burning during urination.
-You could also have gray-green discharge, which may smell bad.
+The discharge can be watery and often has no smell, but sometimes it can smell bad.
+Yeast infections usually cause the vagina and vulva to become itchy and red, and there may be a burning sensation during urination.

 You may want to see also